[Note, this post is huge. Seriously. You can continue reading the intro or…

 Mobile apps are still a hot market right now, and developers who can make mobile apps are in high demand.
 The two main platforms are Android and Apple’s iOS, and though there are other platforms (like HP and Windows), Apple and Android are the dominant market leaders.

-To create Android apps you’ll primarily need to know Java, but there are new tools that let you program Android apps in Python, Golang, and others.
+To create Android apps you’ll primarily need to know Java, but there are new tools that let you program Android apps in Python, Golang, and Kotlin.
 Still, Java is the primary language, and many of the tutorials out there are Java based.
 Which means that if you want to program Android phones you’ll do well to tackle Java.

 For iphone or iOS apps you’ll need to learn Objective-C or Apple’s more recent language Swift.
 Swift was designed from the ground up to be faster than Objective-C, and to make developing iOS apps easier.